Raison-oos/Raison-oos/README.md

 - 👋 Hi, I’m @Raison-oos
 - 👀 I’m interested in ...Coding
-- 🌱 I’m currently learning ...HTML and CSS
+- 🌱 I’m currently learning ...
+C# and Python
-- 💞️ I’m looking to collaborate on ...NO ONE
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 YOU CANT

 <!---